-Brand repositioning is an invaluable tool for any business faced with a changing industry or dynamic marketplace.
+Brand repositioning is an invaluable tool for any business faced with a changing market or dynamic industry.

 The fact is, when the landscape in which your business operates shifts in any meaningful way, so does the way your customers perceive you.

-Brand positioning enables you to correct for this misalignment, reshaping the way your customers perceive you—for the better.
+Brand repositioning helps you to correct for this misalignment, reshaping the way your customers perceive you—for the better.

-In what follows, we take a look at exactly what we mean by brand repositioning, how and why to reposition your brand, and a few brand repositioning examples in the world’s biggest brands.
+In what follows, we take a look at exactly what we mean by brand repositioning, how and why to reposition your brand, and a few brand repositioning examples in the world’s most successful brands.

 CONTENTS